 What do you consider the most important themes in the future of the sector?

 Important themes in the future are definitely exploring some of our precious material and giving it a proper story.
-Whether that is a film documentary using archival material or an curated online exhibition like what has been done with EUscreen and our Ski Jumping and Ski Flying in Planica.
+Whether that is a film documentary using archival material or a curated online exhibition like what has been done with EUscreen’s Virtual Exhibitions.
 In doing so, events of national and international importance in all fields of human activities come to light in a rather attractive matter and many of now forgotten traditions are shown to younger generations in an educational way.
 In that way a glimpse of the existing archival audio-visual material becomes presented to a wider general public, giving various cultural and educational institutions a general sense of our entire collection.

 What do you consider as the greatest professional challenges in the future?